 1 2 3 4 5 6 7 8 9 | public class CheckoutService { public BigDecimal purchaseProduct(String productName, String customerId) { // any arbitrary implementation PaymentProcessor paymentProcessor = new PaymentProcessor(); return paymentProcessor.chargeCustomer(customerId, BigDecimal.TEN); } } |

-If we would use constructor/field/setter injection instead, this Mockito feature wouldn't be relevant.
+If we used constructor/field/setter injection instead, this Mockito feature wouldn't be relevant.
 In such cases, we can pass the mocked version of a collaborator and don't have to mock the constructor.

 When writing a unit test for the purchaseProduct